-A piggy-back loan is a second mortgage that closes along with the first.
-Most of the time, the first mortgage covers 80% of the cost of the home and the "piggyback" funds 10%.
-The borrower pays the remaining 10%, rather than having to pull together the typical 20% down payment.
+A piggy-back loan is a second mortgage that you close at the same time as the first.
+Usually the piggyback loan is for 10 percent of the home's price, while the first mortgage finances 80 percent.
+The borrower covers the remaining 10%, rather than needing to put together the typical 20% down payment.

 - Carry-Back loans